Prenatal Care and Testing

 At these visits, your doctor will weigh you, check your blood pressure, measure and feel your growing abdomen, and check for swelling.
 After week 12, your doctor will listen to your baby’s heartbeat.
-You may also have blood tests, urine tests, and/or ultrasounds.
+You will also have blood tests, urine tests, and

 At each prenatal visit, you should discuss any questions or concerns you have with your doctor.

 |Ultrasound During Pregnancy